Fourier transforms and iterated function systems: Introduction

 There is also appeal in pure mathematics to study Fourier transforms of stationary measures $\mu$ arising from IFSs.
-Information about the asymptotic behaviour of $\widehat{\mu}$ provides a method to study the uniqueness of trigonometric series in the support of $\spt \mu$ \cite{Lyons,Salem2,K,SZ,Zygmund}, prevalence of normal and other Diophantine properties of typical numbers in $\spt \mu$ \cite{DEL, PVZZ}, projection theorems \cite{Mattila95}, constructing patterns in $\spt \mu$ \cite{LP}, how the intersections of the supports of $\spt \mu$ with other sets behave \cite{ALZ}, Fourier multipliers \cite{Sarnak,SidSol}, conditional decay of correlations \cite{Wormell}, exponential mixing \cite{LiPan,LPX}, restriction problems \cite{Mo} or testing absolute continuity \cite{ShmerkinConv}.
+Information about the asymptotic behaviour of $\widehat{\mu}$ provides a method to study the uniqueness of trigonometric series in the support of $\spt \mu$ as discussed in \cite{Lyons,Salem2,K,SZ,Zygmund}, prevalence of normal numbers in $\spt \mu$ since the work of Davenport, Erd\"os and LeVeque \cite{DEL} from 1963 and numbers with Diophantine properties by the work of Pollington, Velani, Zafeiropoulos and Zorin \cite{PVZZ} in 2022, Marstrand type projection theorems (see the book by Mattila \cite{Mattila95} from 1995 for an overview), constructing patterns in $\spt \mu$ in the work of Laba and Pramanik \cite{LP} in 2009, how the intersections of the supports of $\spt \mu$ with other sets behave (see e.g. recent work of Avila, Lyubich and Zhang \cite{ALZ}), Fourier multipliers in the work of Sarnak \cite{Sarnak} from 1980 \cite{Sarnak} and Sidorov and Solomyak \cite{SidSol} from 2003, conditional decay of correlations in the work of Wormell \cite{Wormell} from 2023, exponential mixing in the work of Li and Pan \cite{LiPan} from 2023 (see also \cite{LPX}), restriction problems in the work of Mockenhaupt \cite{Mo} from 2000 or a method to help in studying the absolute continuity of Bernoulli convolutions in the work of Shmerkin \cite{ShmerkinConv} from 2014.
 We will discuss a bit more the emerged applications in this survey while we go around the topics more in detail, but I will point out to the articles \cite{EkstromSchmeling,JialunSahlsten1,JialunSahlsten2,AHW3} and the books \cite{Mattila2,Sahlsten} for broader discussion of these connections.

+The decay (or non-decay) of the Fourier transform of $\mu$, and at what \textit{rate} (e.g. \textit{polylogarithmic}